Application and Enrollment Steps First Time In College Students

 For technical assistance, contact the Help Desk at 210-485-0555.

-Click on the "Start Here" tab and then click on "AlamoNAVIGATE" to access your checklist for enrollment.
+Once you have created an ACES account and login, click on the "Start Here" tab and then click on "AlamoNAVIGATE" to access your checklist for enrollment.

 This personalized checklist will help you track your next steps and show all the items needed for your enrollment with Northwest Vista College.